infinyon/fluvio/DEVELOPER.md

 ## Building the image

-In order to deploy to minikube, the Docker image version must be built and loaded into minikube.
+In order to deploy to Kubernetes, the Docker image version must be built and loaded into cluster.
+This is different for each cluster type.

 Run following command to build the image

 ```
-$ make minikube_image
+$ make build_k8_image
 ```

 ## Cleanup